David Berman (musician): Attempted suicide, rehabilitation and career progression: 2003–2008

 On November 19, 2003, Berman attempted suicide in Nashville by consuming crack cocaine, alcohol and tranquilizers.
 He wrote a short note to Cassie—the brevity of which Berman would later regret—put on his wedding suit, and went to a "crack house" he frequented.
 When discovered by Cassie, he verbally lashed out and refused treatment.
 He was eventually taken to Vanderbilt University Medical Center, awakening three days later.

 Around a year later, Berman checked in for drug rehabilitation, which was paid for by his father, and encouraged by his mother and Cassie.
 Berman said he had relapsed but that by August 2005 he was not using drugs.
-During his rehabilitation, Berman embraced Judaism, choosing to study the Torah and sought to be a "better person" who was "easier" to Cassie and staff at Drag City; he would soon consider Judaism as an integral aspect of his life, which he intended to continuously labor over.
+During his rehabilitation, Berman embraced Judaism, choosing to study the Torah and sought to be a "better person" who was "easier" to Cassie and staff at Drag City; he would soon consider Judaism as an integral aspect of his life, to which he intended to devote himself.
 Reading the Torah helped him learn more about poetry; David, described in the Hebrew Bible as a king of the United Monarchy of Israel and Judah, was also an influence of Berman's.
 He described Judaism as having an affirmative effect on his life.

-Reflecting upon his suicide attempt, five years later, Berman noted that he was not unprivileged and without career opportunities, although this was not evident to him at the time.
-He began to excessively take antidepressants, and his sobriety made him more receptive to candidness.
+Reflecting upon his suicide attempt, Berman noted that he was not unprivileged and without career opportunities, although this was not evident to him at the time.
+He began to excessively take antidepressants, and his sobriety made him more candid.
 In 2005, and by means of "saving [himself]", Silver Jews, with a lineup including Cassie, Malkmus, Nastanovich, Bobby Bare Jr., Paz Lenchantin, and William Tyler, released Tanglewood Numbers.
 Soon after, the band began to tour, with 100 shows from 2006 to 2009 taking place; to cope with the hectic nature, he became "a daily pot smoker".
 Before Berman toured, he occasionally made caricatures of fans, considering them more rewarding.

 By this time, Silver Jews had sold 250,000 records.
-Berman and Cassie still experienced financial difficulties; Cassie worked an office job and Berman struggled to get medical insurance for the removal of a keratoconus, eventually acquiring it from the Country Music Association.
+Berman and Cassie still experienced financial difficulties; Cassie worked an office job and Berman struggled to get medical insurance for the removal of a keratoconus, although he was eventually insured by the Country Music Association.
 In 2005, Jeremy Blake enlisted Berman for Sodium Fox, a conceptual artwork centered around Berman.
 Blake's suicide and Berman's eye operation would affect the next Silver Jews album—before the operation Berman reported feeling "less aggressive and less tenacious".
 Lookout Mountain, Lookout Sea was released in 2008 to lukewarm reviews.
 The album was their most commercially successful.

-Berman's decision to tour, no longer dependent on drugs, was based upon his greater age, his expanded discography, and a desire to interact with his audience, which resultingly "softened his naturally gruff exterior".
+Berman's decision to tour, no longer dependent on drugs, was based upon his greater age, his expanded discography, and a desire to interact with his audience, which "softened his naturally gruff exterior".
 Berman found touring with Cassie eased the experience, of which he had mixed feelings.
 He considered her a necessary component, and noted that if he was alone he would likely act to his detriment.